dreamblader/dominion-simulator/README.md

     - Run the Server application in src/Server/server.js
   - npm run dev-server:
     - Run the Server application with Nodemon for developing and auto updating it
+  - npm run start-db
+    - Run the data/star-db script.
+This script run all sqls files to populate the game.db
   - npm run converter:
     - Run the converter script for the CSV Data (more info in the README inside Data folder)